There’s a wide range of kitchen styles to consider if you’re remodeling your room.

 But moody darks that create a cozy atmosphere are on trend, too, including rich blues and greens and statement black.
 And think color pops as well for selected cabinetry in a modern kitchen.

 Cabinets are no longer finished in a single material either: wood cabinet doors may be teamed with a manmade finish, metallics can add highlights, and smooth cabinet doors may contrast with tactile textural versions.

 Often cabinets are flat fronted (see below), but while handleless is a popular choice, so too are inset handles that add subtle detail to the scheme.

 3. Slab door kitchens

-Opt for slab kitchen cabinets and in place of the panel design familiar from Shaker and traditional styles, the door is flat creating a look that’s sleek, streamlined and unmistakably contemporary.
+Opt for slab kitchen cabinets and in place of the panel design seen in Shaker and traditional styles, the door is flat, creating a look that’s sleek, streamlined and unmistakably contemporary.